33 High-Protein Dinners

 Instructions:

-- Preheat your oven to 400°F (200°C), line a baking sheet with parchment paper.
+- Preheat your oven to 400°F (200°C), and line a baking sheet with parchment paper.

 - In a bowl, whisk together soy sauce, sesame oil, rice vinegar, maple syrup, garlic, and ginger.